-- 1 When I get home from school I change into clothes - they're more comfortable. - 2 It's important to look i at weddings and other special occasions. - 3 When my sister got married, she looked so in her long white dress. - 4 Our English teacher is quite and wears the latest designer clothes. - 5 My cousin Matt often looks M he sometimes wears T-shirts which have got holes in them. - 7> Describe the style of your friends or people in your family, using the adjectives from exercise 6.

-8> Work in pairs and answer the questions.

-- 1 Is there anything in your wardrobe that is out-of-date but you think may come into fashion again in the future? - 2.
-Do you think it's OK to use very slim models in magazines and advertisements?
+- 1 When I get home from school I change into casual clothes - they're more comfortable. - 2 It's important to look smart at weddings and other special occasions. - 3 When my sister got married, she looked so elegant in her long white dress. - 4 Our English teacher is quite trendy and wears the latest designer clothes. - 5 My cousin Matt often looks scruffy he sometimes wears T-shirts which have got holes in them. - 7) Describe the style of your friends or people in your family, using the adjectives from exercise 6. - 8) Work in pairs and answer the questions. - 1 Is there anything in your wardrobe that is out-of-date but you think may come into fashion again in the future? - 2 Do you think it's OK to use very slim models in magazines and advertisements?
 Why?/Why not?

-Listening challenge!
+Jistening challenge!

-- 9> GCD 1.02 Listen to two friends talking about fashion magazines.
+- magazines.
 Who expresses the opinions below: Mark (M), Judy (J) or both of them (B)?
-Write the answers in your notebook. - 1 The models in magazines are too thin. - 2 It's not a good idea to use overweight models. - 3 Magazines encourage young people to change their body image. - 4 A lot of models don't need a diet to stay slim. - 5 Magazines improve pictures of famous people. - 10> Which person in exercise 9 do you most agree with?
+Write the answers in your notebook. - 1 The models in magazines are too thin.
+M - 2 It's not a good idea to use overweight models.
+B - 3 Magazines encourage young people to change their body image.
+M - 4 A lot of models don't need a diet to stay slim. - 5 Magazines improve pictures of famous people.
+B - 10 Which person in exercise 9 do you most agree with?
 Why?